Introducing the City of Omaha ARPA Community Grant Program. LEARN MORE

 - Mental Health: Meeting the increased need for services and working to improve the overall mental health system.

 - Workforce & Economic Opportunity: Helping people gain new skills or education to find and secure stable employment.

-Applications will be processed monthly and can be submitted year-round.
+When the program resumes, applications will be processed monthly.
 Grants will be awarded on a rolling basis, as funding allows.

 Applicants must be a public, tax-exempt organization as defined by Section 501(c)(3) of the Internal Revenue or working with a 501(c)(3) fiscal agent who can receive funds on your behalf.
 Qualified organizations must provide services for Douglas, Sarpy, or Pottawattamie counties.

 Applicants’ policies and practices must be in alignment with the following non-discrimination clause: The applicant organization does not discriminate in hiring practices or service provision to clients and/or customers based on race, ethnicity, religious preference, age, [mental, emotional, or physical] ability/disability, sexual orientation, gender identity, military service, or gender.